mtiid/robots/README.md

 communication
 -------------

-To connect using ChucK via OSC:
+To connect using ChucK using OSC with a LAN connection:

     OscOut out;